petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/enabling-document-creation-and-editing-with-microsoft-office-365.md

 Begin by configuring an application in the Microsoft identity platform&trade;.
 Follow the steps in [Microsoft's documentation](https://docs.microsoft.com/en-gb/graph/auth-register-app-v2).

 In the platform, register the redirect URI for the application.
-Use the following format for the Redirect URI: `https://[hostname]/o/document_library/onedrive/oauth2` (e.g., `https://localhost:8080/o/document_library/onedrive/oauth2`).
+Use this pattern for the Redirect URI: `https://[hostname]/o/document_library/onedrive/oauth2` (e.g., `https://localhost:8080/o/document_library/onedrive/oauth2`).

 Locate the `Application (client) ID` and the `Directory (tenant) ID` in your app registration.
 These identifiers are used while [configuring DXP](#configuring-dxp).